Pact-Community-Organization/pact-contract-catalog/README.md

 # Pact Contract Catalog

-Welcome to the Pact Contract Catalog, the central repository for reusable, trusted Pact smart contracts in the Kadena ecosystem.
+Welcome to the Pact Contract Catalog, the central repository for reusable, trusted Pact smart contracts.
 This repository is maintained by the Pact Community Organization (PCO) to ensure the safety, quality, and accessibility of Pact contracts.

 ## Mission Alignment